What is tympanometry and how is it used?

 Tympanometry is typically used to detect or rule out several things: the presence of fluid in the middle ear, a middle ear infection, a hole in the eardrum (perforation), or Eustachian tube dysfunction.
-This test is especially important for children who have suspected middle ear problems, but it's also sometimes given to adults as part of a routine hearing test to determine if there are any middle ear problems contributing to hearing loss.
+This test is especially important for children who have suspected middle ear infection or other problems, but it's also sometimes given to adults as part of a routine hearing test to determine if there are any middle ear problems contributing to hearing loss.

 Adults and children who are seeking medical clearance for hearing aids will usually receive a tympanometry test.
 Fluid behind the eardrum is the most common cause of an abnormal tympanogram because it prevents the eardrum from moving and transmitting sound properly.
 This condition is nearly always temporary and medically treatable.

 If you have fluid in your ear, you may not need hearing aids to correct your hearing loss, but you should consult with your physician or a hearing health professional near you to determine the best course of action.